Ich, also known as ick, is one of the most prevalent diseases in the aquarium hobby and every fish keeper will deal with it at least once.

 As mentioned above, treating Ich takes up to 2 weeks until its complete eradication, depending on water temperature.

-When should you reach for chemicals and medication?
+When should you reach to chemicals and medication for Ich treatment?

 Many people would likely feel hesitant to use chemicals on their aquarium pets.